shekhar249/EnterpriseApplicationFramework/README.md

 2. Easy to Adapt
 3. Should support rapid application development in fast spaced enterprise
 4. More focus on building technology infrastructure for enterprise application
-5. Buidlnig this framework by using existing proved frameworks for differnt modules but still having flexibility to replace them
-   Example for existing framweworks : Enterprise Library,Unity,Log4Net, Avalon for UI etc
+5. Building framework using existing proved frameworks for different modules but still having flexibility to replace them Example of existing frameworks : Enterprise Library,Unity,Log4Net, Avalon for UI etc
-4. Whhen a application team adapts this framewrok developers can just focus on building their classses for business
+4. When a application team adapts this framework developers can just focus on building their classses for business